kevinweejh/questLog/README.md

 1. **Synchronization**: UUIDs eliminate the risk of duplication, which is crucial when quests/tasks need to be shared across multiple devices or platforms.
 2. **Privacy**: UUIDs can be used to unique session or user IDs.
 As UUIDs are generated independently of the user, they do not reveal any potentially private information about the user itself.

+### Image Compression
+QuestLog integrates the use of `image-minimizer-webpack-plugin`, specifically employing the `imagemin-mozjpeg` JPEG encoder, within the Webpack configuration.
+This ensures that all images are automatically optimized as part of the build process.
+This step is crucial for improving the performance of QuestLog by reducing the size of image assets without compromising on quality.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.